What is Root Cause Failure Analysis (RCFA)?

 Reasons for performing a root cause failure analysis

 A root cause failure analysis identifies the underlying issues behind a production problem.
-It applies the adage “treat the cause, not the symptom” to manufacturing, where a symptom or unrelated problem is too often treated because it is the easiest one to identify and address.
+This form of equipment failure analysis applies the adage “treat the cause, not the symptom” to manufacturing, where a symptom or unrelated problem is too often treated because it is the easiest one to identify and address.
 While this tactic can provide temporary solutions, problems will continue until the root cause is identified and remedied.
-Root cause failure analysis also makes maintenance more efficient by directing maintenance and repair resources at actual problems, not symptoms – ensuring tangible, lasting results.
+Post-failure analysis also makes maintenance more efficient by directing maintenance and repair resources at actual problems, not symptoms – ensuring tangible, lasting results.
 Maintenance efforts that simply “put a Band-Aid” on production equipment-related issues could lead to permanent asset damage.
 It’s clear that the RCFA process provides numerous benefits, but what are the risks of not using RCFA?

 - Wasted use of maintenance resources because problems are not actually solved.